 - Fractures of the radial head – This is characteristically due to falling on an outstretched hand.
 The radial head is forced into the capitulum of humerus, causing it to fracture.

-- Smith’s Fracture – A fracture caused by falling onto the back of the hand.
-It is the opposite of a Colles’ fracture, as the distal fragment is now placed anteriorly.
+- Smith’s fracture – A fracture caused by falling onto the back of the hand.
+It is the opposite of a Colles’ fracture, as the distal fragment is displaced anteriorly.

 The radius and the ulna are attached by the interosseous membrane.
 The force of a trauma to one bone can be transmitted to the other via this membrane.
 Thus, fractures of both the forearm bones are not uncommon.